Paramus Reformed Church Historic District

-Paramus Reformed Church Historic District is a historic district bounded by Franklin Turnpike, Route 17, Saddle River, south side of Valleau Cemetery, and E Glen Avenue in Ridgewood, Bergen County, New Jersey, United States.
+The Paramus Reformed Church Historic District is a 39 acre historic district encompassing the historic Old Paramus Reformed Church located at 660 East Glen Avenue in the village of Ridgewood in Bergen County, New Jersey, United States.
+The district was added to the National Register of Historic Places on February 25, 1975, for its significance in architecture, education, military history, and religion.
+It includes three contributing buildings: the church, parsonage, and education buildings; and two contributing sites: the Old Paramus Reformed Church Cemetery and the Valleau Cemetery.

+Church history

 The congregation was established in 1725 by Dutch settlers.
-The stone church was built in 1800, replacing an earlier building from 1735 and using the bricks of the old church.
-The district was added to the National Register of Historic Places on February 25, 1975.
+The stone church was built in 1800, replacing an earlier building from 1735 and using the stones of the old church.
 The church also has a small gated cemetery with graves of Dutch ancestors and a path that leads to a nearby residential street.

 The church was used as a hospital, barrack and prison in the Revolutionary War.
 The church is currently still in use.

-On November 16th and December 26th, 2014, Joseph Galli of Somerville allegedly used a high powered AR-15 rifle to shoot inside the church.
+On November 16 and December 26, 2014, Joseph Galli of Somerville allegedly used a high powered AR-15 rifle to shoot inside the church.
 This led to the breaking of a stained glass window dating back to 1875.
-Him and Alexander Norell were charged with more than $2,000 in property damage and indicted for gun charges with an assault rifle.
+He and Alexander Norell were charged with more than $2,000 in property damage and indicted for gun charges with an assault rifle.